aflaag-notes/logic-cs/slides/slides.md

 ---

+# Contents

+- **PDL**
+- Syntax
+- Axiomatization
+- Soundness and Completeness
+- Complexity
+- Variants

+---

 # PDL

 # Dynamic Logics

-**Dynamic Logics** are modal logics for representing the states and the events of dynamic systems.
-The first DL system was developed in 1976 by Vaughan Pratt, an early pioneer of computer science
+**Dynamic Logics** are modal logics for representing states and events of dynamic systems

+The first DL system was developed in 1976 by Vaughan Pratt, early pioneer of CS.
 His original DL was a _first-order_ modal logic, and **Propositional Dynamic Logic** (PDL) is the propositional counterpart of it

-Its only two syntactic categories are **propositions** and **programs**, and _possibility_ and _necessity_ are expressed through modal operators that also indicate the programs they are referring to
+Being propositional, its only two syntactic categories are **propositions** and **programs**, and _possibility_ and _necessity_ are expressed through modal operators that also indicate the programs they are referring to

 - $\langle \pi \rangle \phi$ is read "there is an execution of $\pi$ that ends in a state in which $\phi$ is true"
 - $[\pi] \psi$ is read "all executions of the program $\pi$ end in states in which $\psi$ is true"

+---

+# Contents

+- PDL
+- **Syntax**
+- Axiomatization
+- Soundness and Completeness
+- Complexity
+- Variants

 ---

 # Syntax